chazzka/clanekforest/clanek.md

 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

 Figure X shows the first two decisions of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
-First, the dimension X and split point approx. around value 20 is chosen, making
+First, the dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
+In the second decision, dimension Y was chosen,

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines.svg)
 > Figure X vanilla Isolation Forest with novelty points.